Skip to main content

 In the center

-Nodes can have icons (when using an icon font) in the center, which you can set by providing the nodeIcon accessor function in the config.
+Nodes can have icons in the center, set by providing the nodeIcon accessor function, which returns either a character (if you're using an icon font) or an internal href (if you're defining your icons as custom SVG defs).
 By default, the icon will fit to the size of the node.
 You can set custom icon size in pixels with the nodeIconSize property.

 The icon font can be set via the --vis-graph-icon-font-family CSS variable.